To empower youth and adults as agents of individual, institutional, and social change.

 - Rochester: 585-697- 3464

 Teen Empowerment works together with police and urban youth to build trust, facilitate youth and community voice in encounters with police, and increase community engagement without vilifying officers or glorifying criminal behaviors.
 Teen Empowerment helps police and youth craft policies, practices, strategies and training to specifically address the needs in their communities with the direct input and involvement of both officers and community members.
 TE has also conducted dozens of police-youth dialogue sessions in MA and NY, presented at gang and violence prevention conferences, and offered consulting and training to other law enforcement and prevention partners.
 A study by Rochester Institute of Technology found that TE’s youth-police dialogues “resulted in participants gaining empathy, understanding, and respect, with both youth and officers gaining new perspectives and new skills.”
 On year end evaluation surveys last year, 80% of TE youth thought their work made interactions between youth and police more respectful.

 Youth Peace Conferences

 Since 1993 TE has organized this annual youth-led event in Boston each spring, bringing together hundreds of young people to wrestle with serious issues through theater, dance, music, poetry, video, public speaking, and group discussion sessions.
 TE also holds an annual conference in Somerville.

 Arts for Social Change

 Teen Empowerment youth use the arts—including music, dance, video, poetry and visual arts— to present their social change ideas in a way that will be understood and embraced by their peers.
-In Boston, B4 Studios is TE’s youth-run artist collaborative, producing original, professional-quality socially-conscience music and performance arts.
+In Boston, TE Studios is TE’s youth-run artist collaborative, producing original, professional-quality socially-conscience music and performance arts.